python/typing/docs/spec/generics.rst

 '''''''''''

-Generic classes with type parameters that have defaults behave similarly generic type aliases.
+Generic classes with type parameters that have defaults behave similarly to generic type aliases.
 That is, subclasses can be further subscripted following normal subscription rules, non-overridden defaults should be substituted.

 ::